fivetran/dbt_fivetran_log/README.md

 ### Install the Package
 Include the following Fivetran Platform package version range in your `packages.yml`
 > Check [dbt Hub](https://hub.getdbt.com/) for the latest installation instructions, or [read the dbt docs](https://docs.getdbt.com/docs/package-management) for more information on installing packages.

+> dbt Core >= 1.9.6 is required to run freshness tests out of the box.
+See other options [here](https://github.com/fivetran/dbt_fivetran_log/blob/main/CHANGELOG.md#breaking-change-for-dbt-core--196).

 ```yml
 packages:
   - package: fivetran/fivetran_log